How much does Medicare cover for out hospital services?

-For medical services provided to you as a hospital in-patient, Emergency Services Health pays the gap between the Medicare benefit and the Scheduled Fee.
+For medical services provided to you as a hospital in-patient, Police Health pays the gap between the Medicare benefit and the Scheduled Fee.

 In the vast majority of cases where medical services are billed under our Access Gap Cover scheme, we can also cover the difference between the Scheduled Fee and actual fee charged.
 Where the fee exceeds that covered by Access Gap Cover, the service provider should advise you of any gaps that exist and what you will need to pay.

 What about out-of-pocket costs?

 We strive to minimise treatment costs to members.
 While we have succeeded in covering most situations, there are some occasions when members will incur a charge from the service provider:

 - Charges greater than the Scheduled Fee that do not fall within the Access Gap Cover.